KHodow677/3DPrintEDS/README.md

 To add new features to the application, follow these general steps:

 - Update the GUI:
     - Modify the create_gui method to add new controls or windows.
-        Create new callback functions to handle interactions with the new GUI elements.
+    - Create new callback functions to handle interactions with the new GUI elements.

-    Implement New Functionalities:
+- Implement New Functionalities:
-        Add new methods to the App class to implement the desired functionality.
+    - Add new methods to the App class to implement the desired functionality.
-        Integrate these methods into the run loop if they need to be called periodically.
+    - Integrate these methods into the run loop if they need to be called periodically.

-    Modify Existing Logic:
+- Modify Existing Logic:
-        Update existing methods to incorporate new behaviors or improve functionality.
+    - Update existing methods to incorporate new behaviors or improve functionality.
-        Ensure compatibility with existing features and maintain code readability.
+    - Ensure compatibility with existing features and maintain code readability.

-Example: Adding a New Detection Feature
+**Example: Adding a New Detection Feature**<br>

-    Update the GUI:
+- Update the GUI:
-        Add a new checkbox to enable/disable the feature.
+  - Add a new checkbox to enable/disable the feature.
-        Create a slider or other controls if needed for configuration.
+  - Create a slider or other controls if needed for configuration.

 ### annotator.py
 TODO